 Diagnosing Gum Disease

-Scaling & Root Planing (Deep Cleaning) versus Regular Cleaning
+Scaling & Root Planing (Dental Deep Cleaning) versus Regular Cleaning

-Scaling and Root Planing, also known as a dental deep cleaning, is very different from a regular cleaning.
-A regular cleaning focuses on the surfaces of the teeth and between teeth above the gum line.
+Scaling and Root planning, also known as dental deep cleaning, is very different from regular cleaning.
+Regular cleaning focuses on the surfaces of the teeth and between teeth above the gum line.
 During a regular cleaning, the teeth are also polished.

 A dental deep cleaning, or scaling and root planing, is needed in order to remove bacteria, calculus (tartar), and debris that has collected under the gum line.